jzheng16/blog-frontend/README.md

 If you need entirely different components to render based on the platform, consider adding .ios / .android to components and then react native will automatically import the right one.
 EX: BigButton.ios.js vs BigButton.android.js

+### Gotchas
+Performance seems to really dwindle if react native debugger is on.
+Buttons and pages take seconds sometimes to render and not as responsive

+### Layout CSS

+ 1. marginVertical, marginHorizontal but no margin shorthand.
+ 2. No border shorthand as well, must use borderColor, borderWidth, borderStyle
+ 3. flex is the defact way to layout a page with flex direction default to column
+ 4.